Statistical and economic evaluation of forecasts in electricity markets: beyond RMSE and MAE: Forecast evaluation

 \subsection{Economic value of forecasts}

-In order to assess the economic value of predictions, we analyze the performance of a BESS system that places orders in the DA market.
+To assess the economic value of predictions, we analyze the performance of a BESS system that places orders in the DA market.
 Similar to \citep{lin:zhu:wid:24}, we assume that the BESS system is based on the grid-scale Lithium-ion batteries.
 The specification of an exemplary BESS is summarized by Table \ref{tab:BESS} that shows parameter values for two hypothetical systems: BESS-a and BESS-b.
 Both batteries are assumed to have the same energy capacity of 3 MWh.
 They differ in terms of the power ratings that are 3 MW and 1 MW, for BESS-a and BESS-b respectively.
 It influences the charging and discharging speed of BESS.
-The first system needs one hour, whereas the second one requires three hours to fully charge or discharge.
-The operating costs and battery efficiency are taken after \citep{lin:zhu:wid:24}.
+The first system needs one hour, whereas the second one requires three hours to fully charge or discharge. {The operating costs and battery efficiency are taken from \citep{lin:zhu:wid:24} and represent the levelled cost per unit of energy throughput.
+This takes into account investment and O\&M costs, as well as implicitly incorporating battery degradation through the assumed number of charge–discharge cycles over the lifetime of the battery.}

 It is assumed that BESS earns income from the arbitrage in DA market.
-It aims at buying energy in periods of low prices and selling at hours of high prices.
-In order to plan the operation, BESS needs to choose one day ahead when to trade the electricity.
-In this analysis, it is assumed that the charging or discharging is processed in consecutive hours (blocks of 1-3 hours).
+BESS aims at buying energy in periods of low prices and selling at hours of high prices.
+To plan the operation, BESS needs to choose one day ahead when to trade the electricity. {Here, we} assumed that the charging or discharging is processed in consecutive hours (blocks of 1-3 hours).
 The hours are selected using the forecast of DA prices.
 Let us denote by $h^{ch}$ and $h^{dis}$ the selected first hour of charging and discharging blocks, respectively.
 Then the profit earned on the day $t$ can be calculated as

 where ${Pow}^{ch}_{h}$ and ${Pow}^{dis}_{h}$ is power charged and discharged within a particular hour, and $B$ is the length of a charging block.
 Notice that due to the BESS specification, following constraints need to be satisfied ${Pow}^{ch}_{h}\leq {Pow}$, ${Pow}^{dis}_{h}\leq {Pow}$ and